 They can ask the patient about their smoking history, educate the patient about the benefits of quitting smoking, assess their willingness to attempt to quit, discuss helpful medications, and arrange a follow-up meeting to begin the quitting process.

-3. What are the four treatment types for smoking cessation?
+3. What are the four treatment types of smoking cessation?

-It works just like a regular MDI.
-It is very portable and has titratable dosing.
+It works just like a regular MDI, it’s very portable, and it has titratable dosing.

 5. How does oral nicotine gum work?